SmithWillSuffice/ohanga-pai/content/blog/64_electric_cars.md

 oversight, so there is no free corporate welfare or cronyism.
 The subsidies, or contracts, need to be for public purpose, not private profit.
 The private owner of the contracted companies should be held accountable to the public, and use of Limited Liability legislation has to have a quid pro quo: which is a democratic workplace for any company seeking government contracts or subsidies.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Neoliberal/libertarian governments will
 never do any of this.
 We gotta get rid of them somehow.

+Another comment was necessary:
+> @2:30 this is madness.
+You have not done the research Sabine, or are parroting macroeconomic ignorance.
+The private sector cannot create currency.
+It'd be illegal (counterfeit).
+(They could spend what they hoarded, but good luck getting the capitalists to release their hoards of bank scorepoints for public purpose.)
+Banks can issue credit which can circulate for a while, but in all nations outside the EMU the government is the sole source of fresh currency, and by keystrokes.
+No tax-payer is needed.
+Tax payments are a redemption operation, driving _demand_ for the currency, not a funding operation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The private sector *_can_* supply the
+needed *_real resources_* --- workers primarily, and whatever equipment the corporates own, they can always be contracted for public purpose use, at a fair price, hence no inflation.
+If they ask a higher price the government can choose to tax them --- but not the "get the money" rather to release the real resources.
+(That's the purpose of a tax, to move *_real_* resources from the private sector into the public sector.)
+The government immediately issues the currency that is needed to pay the tax once the corporation is willing to put Its resources to use for public purpose.
+That's called the state hiring the unemployed resources it just created by imposing the tax, eliminating the unemployment It generated.

 ## Wrecking the Power Grid?